Our Homelessness Strategy

 The Homelessness Strategy 2017-22 has a vision of ‘Ending Homelessness Together’ and reflects the key role that other statutory and voluntary partners have to play, particularly in preventing homelessness.

 The Homelessness Strategy 2017-22 continues the focus of previous strategies on homelessness prevention and aims to ensure we avoid people reaching a point of crisis.
 There are many opportunities for a range of agencies through the provision of advice, assistance and support to intervene at early stages and stop a household reaching the point of crisis and the vision of ‘Ending Homelessness Together’ reflects the partnership working that is at the core of our Homelessness Strategy.

-The Year 1 Annual Progress Report outlines progress in delivering the Strategy during 2017/18.
+The Annual Progress Reports outline the progress in delivering the Strategy during 2017 – 2020.

 You can read more about our objectives in tackling homelessness, and how we approach the problems and causes of homelessness in this section.